Particular/docs.particular.net/nservicebus/tools/migrate-to-native-delivery.md

 For Azure Storage Queues (`asq`) transport:

 - `--target`: The Azure Storage connection string to be used
 - `--delayedtablename`: The delayed delivery table name to use.
 This is only required when the name of the delayed delivery table has been overridden from the default.
-It is not possible to migrate all endpoints when specifying this option
+It is not possible to migrate all endpoints when specifying this option.

 ### Example